Yellow Sesbania Flowers

 Inventory, lb : 0

-Sesbania flowers are available in the winter months.
+Sesbania flowers are available year-round.

 Sesbania flowers, botanically a part of the Sesbania genus, is a general descriptor for several species of flowers belonging to the Fabaceae or pea family.
 The flowers are native to tropical regions of Southeast Asia and grow on a multi-branching, spreading shrub that can reach 1 to 3 meters in height.
 Sesbania bispinosa is commonly referred to as the Yellow Sesbania flower and is the bloom featured in the photograph above.
 These flowers are highly favored for their mild, sweet flavor, bright coloring, and versatility in culinary preparations.
 It is important to note that Yellow Sesbania flowers should not be confused with Agathi, Hummingbird, or White Sesbania flowers, another common culinary species classified as Sesbania grandiflora.
 White Sesbania flowers are larger in size and appear in shades of white in a similar half-moon shape.
 Sesbania flowers are traditionally harvested from wild plants throughout history, but recently, they have also been established in home gardens as ornamental, medicinal, and culinary plants.
 The leaves, flowers, and young pods are edible, and Sesbania flowers are commonly used as a vegetable in Southeast Asia, especially in Thailand, Vietnam, and Cambodia.
 In Thailand, the flowers are known as Dok Sano, while the blooms are known as Pka Snao in Cambodia and Dien Dien Gai or Dien Thanh gai in Vietnam.
 Sesbania flowers are commercially grown on a limited scale and are mainly gathered from wild and home gardens plants, consumed raw or cooked in omelets, soups, curries, and dips.